 Nate and Amy Madsen

 Nate grew up in the Wasatch mountains in Salt Lake and bought his first mountain bike, a hardtail Stumpjumper with a rigid fork, in 1993.
 Amy’s first foray into mountain biking was at age 14 on Slick Rock in Moab, before helmets were in vogue.
 They met in college in a mountain biking class, and have been passionate about bikes and biking ever since.
 Nate is a cardiologist by day (and sometimes by night), and Amy works harder than he does corralling their four children.
 They are both passionate about raising active children, and helping kids in their community enjoy getting outdoors on bikes.
-Nate is on the board of directors of Bozeman Youth Cycling, a thriving program in its second year in Bozeman.
-They have been, and will continue to work closely with Sam Schultz to make NICA a reality in Montana.
+Nate is on the board of directors of Bozeman Youth Cycling, a thriving program in Bozeman.
+They have been, and will continue to work closely with Sam Schultz to keep the Montana League thriving.

 TEAM/COACH OUTREACH COMMITTEE